How to Use Playwright Locators: A Detailed Guide

 Code Walkthrough:

-1. The part till we goto() the login page remains the same.
+1. The code snippet until the goto() method will keep the login page the same.

-2. Initialize two locators using get_by_label(), one of Email & Password with the exact=True to confirm that only one login form element exists.
+2. Initialize two locators using get_by_label(), one of which is an email and password with the exact=True, to confirm that only one login form element exists.

-3. On the expect() assertion, we call the method to_have_count(1) to test only one of each email & password field.
+3. On the expect() assertion, we call the method to_have_count(1) to test only one of each email and password field.

 Locating Input Elements by Placeholder in Playwright

 Most websites have several forms for login, registration, reviews, and customer support.
-And forms usually have a placeholder text to assist the user in correctly filling forms.
+Forms usually have a placeholder text to assist the user in correctly filling out forms.

 Playwright locator get_by_placeholder() comes in handy when locating elements using the placeholder text.
-Our LambdaTest eCommerce demo website has a review form that can be used to explore this locator.
+The LambdaTest eCommerce Playground website has a review form that can be used to explore this locator.

 Test Scenario: